-With love at first site, Alesia married her husband Jeremy within a year of meeting him.
+With love at first sight, Alesia married her husband Jeremy within a year of meeting him.
 But after the two settled in to married life, Jeremy began taking more shifts at work to keep up with their monetary obligations.
 Alesia, who was left home alone while Jeremy was at work, found herself out at clubs and partying in an attempt to feel less lonely.

 Alesia eventually met a 31-year-old named Darell Rogers at a local club and had an instant attraction to him, leading to a sexual encounter.
 Realizing that this wasn't just a one-night stand, Darell Rogers and Alesia Warrior continued to meet up with each other behind her husband's back.

 One morning, at 5:30 a.m., Alesia Warrior and her husband Jeremy Warrior were shot while driving in her Nissan Altima.
 An eye witness who happened to be outside during the shooting told "Killer Couples" that a man came out of an SUV in front of the Nissan Altima, walked up the Warriors' car and shot inside the vehicle.
 The man also saw the shooter get back in the SUV and speed off.

 Jeremy Warrior was killed as a result of his gunshot wounds.
 Alesia survived the attack, but due to a bullet hitting her spinal cord, she became paralyzed from the waist down.